makyo/writing/poetry/growth/index.md

 to the chaos of growth.

-You bowed your head and from your crown sprouted a tender shoot, covered in fine down soon followed by crenelated leaves and fine stems.
+You bowed your head and from your crown sprouted a tender shoot covered in fine down, soon followed by crenelated leaves and fine stems.
 The pace was fast, implacable, and leaves like gems soon arched skyward.